vermahere/java-explained/content/java-core/equals-vs-double-equals.md

 }
 ```

-However, many Java classes override `equals()` to define what equality means for them.
+However, many Java classes override `equals()` to specify what equality means to them.

 ---